ScrapGames/ScrapLang-Demo/README.md

 ## A toy programming language borned to learn how to parse contents in a file

+Inspired on JavaScript / TypeScript and another programming languages.
+The objective of ScrapLang is not innovate the way to write code or something similar ut rather to provide a very simple API where there aren't hundreds of functions and classes that do the same thing or very similar things, and apply these API the to a syntax already familiar for the most of programmers.

 ## Specs

 - Functions are first-class citizens ✅